hackworthltd/primer-app/README.md

 ### Updating the backend API & bindings

 We use [Orval](https://github.com/anymaniax/orval) to automatically generate TypeScript bindings for the Primer backend API.
 Upon entering the `nix develop` shell, the shell hook will ensure that the local `primer-api.json` file is up-to-date with the latest Primer version pin.
 (If you update the pin, you'll need to re-enter the shell, but this is normally required, anyway.)
-You will still need to run the `pnpm generate` command from the `packages/primer-app` directory to ensure that the generated OpenAPI bindings are also up-to-date:
+It will also re-generate the OpenAPI client bindings for the frontend.
+If, for some reason, you ever need to generate the frontend bindings again (e.g., because you've changed the Orval settings), you can run:

 ```sh
 nix develop